kneath/kss/SPEC.md

       4.1 Number tables
       4.2 Diagram tables

-The goal here is to create an organizational structure that is flexible, while still rigid enough to be machine processed and referenced inside of documentation.
+The goal here is to create an organizational structure that is flexible, but  rigid enough to be machine processed and referenced inside of documentation.

 ### Example